Invasive Shot-Hole Borers

 Branch of a coast live oak, a native California species threatened by invasive shot-hole borers.

 Leaves and fruit of a sycamore (Platanus sp.)
 Also called ‘plane trees,’ they are often used as landscaping trees and are often found in the wild next to streams.
-Several sycamore species are attacked and killed by the polyphagous shot hole borer.
+Several sycamore species are attacked and killed by the invasive shot-hole borer.